 In my house, the windows are aligned with the wall and don’t have window frames, so I went for outside placement.

 I prefer outside mounted blinds anyways.
 First, because the blind can be fixed higher on the wall and when it is open all the folds are placed along the wall instead of the window.
 So, It doesn’t reduce the window size and allows light to enter fully into the room.
-Secondly, I live in a sunny country, so the blinds that remain folded in front of the window end up discolored by sunlight.
-I know that will not apply for everyone but it may help some to avoid the mistake I previously made.

 Take the measurements.
-Definite the finish blind dimension (blue squares in the picture above).
+Definite the finish roman blind dimension (blue squares in the picture above).
 Think to leave more fabric on the top part, as you need some space to fold the blind above the window (only if you choose outside mounted shades).
-Once you have your finished shade dimension, add 1 1/2 inch on each side for the seams.

 Example: My finished blind need to be 33 inches wide x 88 inches high.
 Adding the seams allowance of 1 1/2 in., the fabric dimensions must be 36 inches x 91 inches.

 TIP: If your window is quite wide, like mine, I suggest you make two blinds.
 When handmade, having smaller shade works best and lasts longer.
 Talking about my experience: I made lined roman blind in my daughter’s bedroom.
-The weight of the cotton fabric, more the blackout fabric, more the dowels made the blind panel quite heavy, and the rings that lift the blinds riped out several times.
+The weight of the cotton fabric, more the blackout fabric, more the dowels made the blind panel quite heavy, and the rings that lift the blinds ripped out several times.
 So, if possible, lighter better.

 The best fabric to make relaxed blinds is medium weight cotton fabric.
 You can probably find a lot of nice print and color in the decoration section of your fabric store.
 Avoid too thin or too soft fabric.

-How to sew relaxed roman shades
+How to sew Relaxed Roman Shades

 Materials you will need: